 About the Artist

 Gatot Indrajati (b.
-1980, Bogor, Indonesia) won the UOB Painting of the Year (Indonesia) award twice in 2011 and 2016, and the UOB South-east Asian Painting of the Year Award in 2016.
+1980, Bogor, Indonesia) won the UOB Painting of the Year (Indonesia) Award in 2011 and 2016, and the 2016 UOB Southeast Asian Painting of the Year Award.
 His artworks are imbued with positive messages and are, for him, platforms for bringing about greater awareness on societal concerns, specifically of environmental sustainability and responsible consumerism.